The Purpose of Inventory Counts

 What are the inventory types?

 Inventory is easily understood as the complete list of products in stock within a business.
 Whether a logistics company or in another sector, inventory counts are essential for accurate warehouse maintenance.
 As a company, you are free to choose how often and the preferred methodology for completing inventory as long as you adhere to the minimum yearly schedule.
-There are several useful methods that your company could choose to use in completing the task of inventory.
+There are several useful inventory count methods that your company could choose to use in completing the task of inventory.
 The appropriate method for your companies need is vital to success and accuracy.
-Stored warehouse items can be recounted either perpetually, yearly, or rotatively depending on your companies desired outcomes.
+Stored warehouse items can be recounted either perpetually, yearly, or rotativity depending on your companies desired outcomes.

 1. Perpetual inventory: Perpetual inventory is also known as computerized inventory.
 This essential type of computerized inventory, tracks stocked items as they enter and exit the facility in real time.
 The computer conveniently registers quantities that flow in and the final count or quantities that flow out and the final count.
 Perpetual inventory is essential for providing open-ended viewing of available goods and helping to avoid potential problems with customers due to stock-outs.
 This inventory count type is beneficial and will be an integral part of your warehouse management system especially if your company deals with a wide range of SKU’s.
 However, this system requires company resources and is not always easy to use, especially when the number of items a/o stock rotation is high.

 2. Yearly Inventory: Once a year inventory, inventory that is done yearly to confirm the book inventory.
 Yearly inventory can be a dreaded, tedious project especially for a large warehouse holding many SKU’s.
 A well-trained staff is imperative for this yearly task to be done impeccably and efficiently.
 When using yearly inventory your company should pay particular attention to real stock versus book inventory numbers to prevent huge discrepancies.
-It is necessary to plan for several days to complete a yearly inventory to ensure accuracy.
+It is necessary to plan for several days to complete a yearly inventory count to ensure accuracy.

 - Prevent Stock-outs- Allows a consistent, on-going view of stock